 Almost all financial institutions have compliance officers who oversee the CMS.
 The compliance officer functions as your financial institution’s compliance captain.
 In charge of everything from researching updates to updating risk profiles, policies, procedures, and processes, the compliance officer also needs to maintain insight into the way in which your organization handles information and vendors.

-Your customer services representatives act as the first line of defense against improper access to your customer data.
-Whether its your loan or deposit staff, you need to ensure that they create safe passwords and that only authorized staff can access the information.
+Your customer service representatives act as the first line of defense against improper access to your customer data.
+Whether it’s your loan or deposit staff, you need to ensure that they create safe passwords and that only authorized staff can access the information.
 In terms of your CMS, you need to make sure that all employees are appropriately trained based on their role within your organization.

 Incorporating ZenGRC as Part of Your CMS